lnikioffic/track-anything-annotate/README.md

 ***Track Anything Annotate*** is a flexible tool for tracking, segmentation, and annotation of videos.
 It allows creating datasets from videos in YOLO and COCO formats.
 It is based on Segment Anything 2 and allows specifying any objects for tracking and segmentation.

+**Track Anything Annotate** is an open-source project developed with community support.
+Your feedback and suggestions for improvement are incredibly valuable to us.
+We're especially interested in learning how you use track-anything-annotate in your projects.
+If you're willing to share your experiences or use cases (even small, experimental ones), please email us at **lnikioffic@gmail.com**.
+This will not only help us improve the tool but may also serve as a basis for mentioning your project in future publications.

 Read this in other languages: [English](README.md) | [Русский](README.ru.md)

+---

 ## Quick Start

 ### 🛠️ Installation via `uv`